ismailalptug/Power-Law-Transform/README.md

 # Power-Law-Transform
-With that code you can use your image power law transform
+With that code you can apply your image power law transform.